Keerthana-Yellapragada/Facebook-Clone/README.md

 <br>

 # About
 WellnessPage is a fullstack application inspired by Facebook.
 WellnessPage is a platform that provides patients with a community to connect with others and find support.
+Users can leave posts, comment on posts, and interact to share their experiences, knowledge, and reach out for support in this online community.

 ### Live link: [**https://wellnesspage.onrender.com**](https://wellnesspage.onrender.com)